-The Texas Woman’s University Student Health Services (SHS) is located on the TWU campus in the lower level of Hubbard Hall at 303 Administration Drive, next door to DPS (Department of Public Safety).
+The Texas Woman’s University Student Health Services (SHS) is located on the TWU campus in Jones Hall.
 SHS is dedicated to providing quality healthcare and preventative services to the students of our University.
 By providing these services, SHS intends to assist each student in maintaining maximum health, so that students may realize to the fullest extent possible the educational opportunities afforded by the university.

 SHS provides medical services for diagnosis and treatment of illness and injury, as well as prevention services such as immunizations and wellness examinations.
 Mental health services are also available.
 Fees are assessed for office visits, lab services, medication, and medical equipment/supplies.
 All x-rays are referred to an off-campus facility, and students are responsible for all charges.
-Student Health Services offers an optional pharmacy delivery service through Drug Emporium in Denton.
-Prescriptions are delivered to the clinic twice daily for pick-up or mailed to students for a small fee.
-Students wishing to use the pharmacy service to fill prescriptions written by personal physicians must complete required pharmacy forms and prescriptions must be brought or faxed to Student Health Services.
+Medical providers will submit prescriptions to a student's preferred pharmacy.

 Any enrolled student may call the "Ask a Nurse" telephone service at 940-898-3827 whenever the Denton Clinic is open.